TeV-scale Lepton Number Violation: Connecting Leptogenesis, Neutrinoless Double Beta Decay, and Colliders: 0nbb Decay

+The interpretation of a $\onbb$ decay result thus depends on the presence or absence of $\mathcal{A}_{d=9}$ \cite{Cirigliano:2004tc, Deppisch:2017ecm}.
+It is possible that the effect of $\mathcal{A}_{d=9}$ can be canceled against the $\mathcal{A}_{d=5}$ contribution.
+Pessimistically, even if neutrinos exhibit the inverse hierarchy (IH), one may not observe a signal in a tonne-scale experiment due to this cancellation, which would suppress the rate.
+On the other hand, additional BSM physics may enhance the signal.
+It may be, in such cases, that the light neutrinos exhibit a normal hierarchy (NH) with $\mathcal{A}_{d=5}$ well below the observable scale, yet a non-zero $\onbb$-decay signal arises to the presence of $\mathcal{A}_{d=9}$.
+In any of these scenarios, the experimental $\onbb$-decay result will have far-reaching consequences, and its theoretical interpretation -- including the possible implications for the viability of standard thermal leptogenesis -- will require additional information.\\

-The results from searches for $\onbb$ place complementary constraints on the model parameters in a manner that can complement the collider search results.
-However, in order to account for the different scales, we need to evolve the operator $\mathcal{O}_1$ in Eq.~\eqref{eq:eq3} from the TeV scale to the GeV scale using renormalization group running.
+Motivated by the complementarity between collider searches and $\onbb$ decay experiments, we study a scenario where the dimension-9 contribution dominates the $\onbb$ decay rate.
+To account for the different scales, we need to evolve the operator $\mathcal{O}_1$ in Eq.~\eqref{eq:eq3} from the TeV scale to the GeV scale using the renormalization group running.
 Hereby, operators receive QCD and electroweak corrections and mix with other operators.
 The RGE evolution was studied in Ref. \cite{Peng:2015haa}, with the dominant QCD corrections considered.
 The relevant part of $\mathcal{O}_1$ contributing to $\onbb$-decay is:

 where $e_R^c\equiv(e_L)^c$, $C_\mathrm{eff} \approx C_1(1\,\mathrm{GeV}) = 0.092C_1(\Lambda)$~\cite{Peng:2015haa}, and the operator $\mathcal{O}_2$ being \cite{Prezeau:2003xn}: